 21) A personalised experience

 When you work with a refurbishment specialist, delayed response times will be a thing of the past.
 You will be assigned a dedicated account manager, who will discuss your specific IT requirements with you.
 They will also be able to give you unbiased guidance about a wide range of IT equipment.

 Hear about our fast response times from our Group Sales Director, Josh Kidd in this video.

 With over 15 years of experience buying, refurbishing and selling IT hardware, it’s safe to say that our team is a fan of the secondary market.
 We have a hassle-free, sustainable approach and take pride in our circular business model.

+Between January and October 2020, our team refurbished 460,000kg of IT equipment.
 Our certified refurbished IT equipment guarantees the same reliability and performance as new.

 Browse our wide variety of refurbished laptops, desktops, servers, storage and networking equipment today.
 Or to begin your journey with us, contact our experienced team who will be happy to help.

 Leave a comment or question